-Pellets are hormones compounded into tiny rice-like capsules that are implanted under the skin during a short procedure at your doctor’s office.
+Pellets are hormones compounded into tiny rice-like capsules that are implanted under the skin during a short procedure at your provider’s office.

-Pellets are very convenient because you don’t have to remember to take pill each day, slather on a cream or properly time an injection.
+Pellets are very convenient because you don’t have to remember to take a pill each day, slather on a cream, or properly time an injection.

 Much like your natural hormones, pellets provide a steady flow of hormones throughout the treatment cycle, which is between 3 and 6 months depending on your cardiac output, dosing, and gender.

-Pellets are often the preferred method of HRT for both practitioners and patients.
+Pellets are often the preferred method of HRT for both patients and providers.